itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 ## 4. Traditional Row Apartment Building
 #### Code MFH-TZ, Type 21
-These are long, narrow apartment buildings with multmore than one entrance.
-They are arranged in rows with regular spacing.
+Long, narrow apartment buildings with more than one entrance, arranged in rows with regular spacing.
 The layout is open, with green spaces or courtyards between the buildings.
 Parking is often located along the streets or in nearby lots.

 ![Typology 3 Map](path/to/map3.png)

 ## 5. Multi-family House Industrial Construction
 #### Code MFH-IZ, Type 22
-These apartment buildings were built during the post-war period as part of industrial housing peroid.
+Apartment buildings built during the post-war period as part of industrial housing peroid.
 They have a simple, functional design with flat or low-pitched roofs.
 Buildings are long, with multiple entrances, and arranged in a regular grid.
 There are large green spaces between the blocks, often used as communal areas.

 ![Typology 3 Map](path/to/map3.png)

 ## 6. Multi-family House Block Development
 #### Code MFH-G, Type 23
-These buildings form a closed or semi-closed block, often connected to each other.
+This type of buildings form a closed or semi-closed block, often connected to each other.
 The layout follows the traditional “Blockrandbebauung” (perimeter block development) seen in many German cities.
 The inner courtyard is usually shared and used for green space, parking, or small gardens.

 ![Typology 3 Map](path/to/map3.png)